gamedig/gamedig.github.io/src/guide/index.md

 ::: tip Stay Tuned

-Our team is working diligently to populate this page with rich content that includes step-by-step tutorials, best practices, and advanced use cases.
+Our team is working diligently to populate with rich content that includes step-by-step tutorials, best practices, and advanced use cases.
 Your understanding during this phase is greatly appreciated.

 :::